dominodatalab/domino-research/bridge/README.md

     quay.io/domino/bridge:latest
 ```

 That's it!
-Bridge will begin syncing tagged model versions from Mlflow to
+Bridge will begin syncing model versions from MlFlow to
 Sagemaker!
+By default, it will sync versions assigned to Production and
+Staging as well as the most recent version auto-tagged as `Latest`.

 To stop syncing, simply exit the container process.
 If you want
 to resume, re-run the same command.

 ## Cleanup

-If you are done using Bridge in a given AWS account and region, you can run:
+If you are done using Bridge in a given AWS account and region, you can run
+the command below to remove all traces of Bridge.
+This will **delete all
+the resources** managed by Bridge but no resources from your registry.

 ```
 docker run -it \